 Just as your customers change and evolve, so too does your product.
 As you continue to prioritize retention, keep customers apprised of changes and unlock expansion opportunities.

 Existing customers are more likely to try new products or buy additional services since they already trust your brand and understand the value of your product.
 You’ll increase loyalty and lifetime value if you properly engage these customers and help them succeed.

 Long-term, loyal customers are an excellent resource for testing new features and products and giving feedback before they launch.
 Not only does your company receive helpful information from committed product experts, but your customers feel like their input is valued during product development.

 Take Asana, for instance.
 The software company has implemented a scale-minded approach to training customers with Skilljar and identifies expansion with existing customer accounts with the help of Skilljar’s Salesforce integration.

 As you delve into the specifics of measuring retention (and churn), there are a number of indicators to consider – we refer to them as Business Impact metrics.
 Business Impact metrics help you measure the impact of your training program on customer retention, lead generation, and revenue.
 Below, we’ve broken down these measurements by retention drivers.

-Not only is training an excellent way to deliver continuous value to your customers, engaged customers are also more likely to succeed with your product (and renew in the future).
-To measure the ROI of ongoing education, consider these metrics.
-They can be particularly helpful when addressing stakeholders from the Customer Success and Sales teams.
+Not only is training an excellent way to deliver continuous value to your customers, but engaged customers are also more likely to succeed with your product (and renew in the future).
+Consider these metrics to measure the ROI of ongoing education.
+They come in handy, especially when talking to people in the Customer Success and Sales teams.

 Want to learn more?
 Connect with us below.